 Clean leaks immediately and dispose of leaked materials properly in accordance with the law.

-4. Dischargers shall implement good housekeeping for landscape materials, which shall consist of the following:
+II.A.4.
+Dischargers shall implement good housekeeping for landscape materials, which shall consist of the following:

 Contain and protect stockpiled materials such as mulches and topsoil, or other erodible landscape materials, from wind and precipitation unless being actively used;